sderosiaux/every-single-day-i-tldr/README.md

 # 03-01-2018

+- https://www.youtube.com/watch?v=ewe3-mUku94 ASLR kernel attack using Javascript: performance.now() and SharedArrayBuffer.
+Unfortunately, the speaker is not good at all.
 - http://pythonsweetness.tumblr.com/post/169166980422/the-mysterious-case-of-the-linux-page-table The story of the "Address Space Layout Randomization" kernel attack; could lead to hypervisor privileges escalation
 - https://www.zachaysan.com/writing/2017-12-30-zero-width-characters Fingerprinting with Zero-Width Characters and homoglyths.
 Love it!